ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 Use the {{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool to run Ingress tests and gather pertinent Ingress information from your cluster.
 To use the debug tool, you can enable the add-on in your cluster.
 {: shortdesc}

-1. In your [cluster dashboard](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, click the name of the cluster where you want to install the debug tool add-on.
+1. In the [{{site.data.keyword.cloud_notm}} Red Hat OpenShift on IBM Cloud Clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, click the name of the cluster where you want to install the debug tool add-on.

 2. Click the **Add-ons** tab.